-Babies are constantly needing diaper changes throughout the day and parents pull out wipes to clean them up, even if the baby just has pee in it.
-But is this step necessary?
-Do you actually need to wipe a baby after peeing?
+Babies are constantly needing diaper changes throughout the day and parents usually pull out wipes to clean them up, even if the baby has only peed.
+But you may wonder do you need to wipe baby after pee?
+Is this step really necessary?

-You do not necessarily need to wipe your baby’s butt during every diaper change, especially if you are trying to keep her sleeping overnight.
+You do not necessarily need to wipe your baby’s butt during every diaper change, especially if their skin is dry.
 If your baby has only peed and the diaper has completely absorbed all the urine, it is safe to skip the wipe.
-If there has been pee or poop sitting against the skin, you need to go ahead and clean her butt.
+If there has been pee or poop sitting against the skin, then you should use baby wipes.

 Read on to learn more about using baby wipes for pee and how long your baby can stay in a wet diaper.

-Do you need to use baby wipes for baby pee?
+Do you need to wipe baby after pee?

 Another time to use wipes would be if the baby’s diaper has leaked and his clothes are soaked with urine.
 The skin the wet clothing is touching could become irritated since bacteria can grow in urine over time so it’s important to clean that area immediately with baby wipes and change them into clean clothing.